 Today, I received in the mail yet another non-fiction book on the Third Reich.
 I have many of these books already but this one, written by Frank McDonough is the newest volume which seeks to chart the history of the Third Reich from 1933-1945.
 I’m yet to sit down and actually read it from cover to cover, but I plan on doing this later today, if not after having written down some of my first observations about the book in general.

 The first thing I like to investigate about a book is whether it has a bibliography or not, and if it does, what sources it most relies on.
 Not surprisingly he cites pretty much only third hand sources, some memoirs and diaries, but these are by far in the minority.
 He uses the typical DGFP (Documents on German Foreign Policy) and DBFP (Documents on British Foreign Policy) volumes which are next to impossible for a layman to find and if he could., they would be much less rewarding and no less time consuming to actually read through in order to find out what documents are included, whether cherry picked or not.
 No doubt these document books have undergone heavy revision and selective quoting by Allied governments since the war.
+This has been confirmed in the past, and explicitly commented upon by historians; it was a shoddy post war effort at creating a definitive history which was handicapped due to the lack of key state papers which weren’t available because of the restrictions placed on those documents for some 30-60 years.
+A.J.P.
+Taylor remarked of these document books saying that ‘the editing is shoddy, sycophantic in tone, no minutes introduced, and altogether a cover-up for the Foreign Office’.
 I should say also that there’s no way to see the original documents, no way to compare them or to ensure they’re even legitimate.
 It’s very much reliant on faith.
 Not only that but these document books are layed out in such as way where you wouldn’t need to read them cover to cover anyway.
 The beginning of the volumes always begin with a list of all the documents, a brief summary and page number to find them.
 Anyone can easily use these document books to write whatever it is they want and impress upon the half inquisitive reader the idea that the author must have done is due diligence and carefully read each document, juxtaposing them with other documents and pieces of first hand evidence.
 This is of course far fetched, historians rely on the works of others to avoid such difficult and laborious historical research because doing that would take decades.
 Hence, I have no real reason to expect that McDonough or anyone else has done the job.
 It’s here that I should say McDonoughs bibliography isn’t very long, and it’s quite clear what side of the spectrum it errs on.
 You can tell a lot about an author from their bibliography.
 I will go over some of the books it has listed which I found rather interesting, I will also note some examples which the book left out.

 First of all, I was relatively surprised to see that he has listed among the bibliography (which you can download from scans I made of my copy below) Gerd Shultze-Rhonhof’s “1939: The War That Had Many Fathers: The Long Run-up to the Second World War .